It is 10° in Bansko now. broken clouds

 What you need to get started:

-• Skis and poles: For beginners, shorter skis (to the chin) are chosen, which are easier to control.
+• Skis and poles: For beginners, shorter and softer skis (usually up to the chin) are chosen, which are easier to control at low speed.

-• Ski boots: They should be comfortable but keep your ankle stable.
-Don't rent them "one size too big"!
+• Ski boots: They should be comfortable, but keep your ankle stable.
+Don't rent them "one size too big" - your foot should be fixed!

-• Clothing layers: Thermal underwear, fleece and waterproof jacket/pants.
+• Clothing in layers: Thermal underwear, fleece and waterproof jacket/pants.
+Avoid cotton clothes that trap moisture.

-Trying to learn on your own or with the help of a „friend who can ski“ often ends in injury or giving up the sport.
-Bansko has licensed ski schools with instructors who speak several languages.
+Trying to learn on your own or with the help of a "friend who can ride" often ends in injury, unnecessary stress, or giving up the sport.
+Bansko has licensed ski schools with instructors who speak several languages and hold international certificates.

 Type of training Advantages Who is it for?

-Individual lesson 100% attention, rapid progress People who want results right away
+Individual lesson 100% attention, individual pace and rapid progress.
+People who want results right away.

-Group training Social element, lower price Friendly companies and children
+Group training Social element, shared experience and lower price.
+Friendly companies and children.

-Family package A shared experience for the whole family Parents with children
+Family package Overall experience and favorable conditions for families.
+Parents with children.

 Step 4: Basic techniques you will master

-The first few hours are spent in a sense of balance.
-Here's what you'll learn during skiing in Bansko for beginners:
+The first hours on the snow are dedicated to the feeling of balance and gliding.
+Here's what you'll learn when skiing in Bansko for beginners:

 1. „"Snowplow" (Pizza): The main way to stop and control speed.
-The tips of the skis are brought together and the heels are spread apart.
+The tips of the skis are brought together and the heels are spread wide.

-2. Base turn: Shifting weight onto the outside edge to change direction.
+2. Base turn: Shifting weight to the outside edge to change direction smoothly.

-3. Correct fall: Always sideways to avoid strain on the knees and spine.
+3. Correct fall: Always try to fall sideways to avoid straining your knees and spine.

-4. Ski lift and lift boarding: In Bansko, the lifts are modern (trail or anchor type), which makes the first attempts easier.
+4. Ski lift and lift boarding: In Bansko, the lifts at the training areas are modern (trail or bowl type), which makes the first attempts easy and enjoyable.

-When your instructor tells you you're ready, here's where to go:
+When your instructor tells you that you are ready to leave the training ground, here is where to go:

-• Track No. 1 (Ski Road): A 7km pleasure with a gentle slope.
-Perfect for the end of the day to ski back to town.
+• Track No. 1 (Ski Road): It's a 7km pleasure with a very gentle slope.
+It's perfect for the end of the day, to ski back from the mountains to the city.

-• The Shiligarnika: It offers wide blue runs, which are the next logical step after the greens.
+• The Shiligarnika: It offers wide blue runs, which are the next logical step after the green runs.
+The space here gives security for bigger turns.

-• The plateau: A sunny and wide place with incredible views, where the snow is often at its best.
+• The plateau: It is a sunny and wide place with incredible panoramic views.
+The snow here is often the best and consistent throughout the day.

 Professional advice from the vBansko team:

-Don't try to ski the "Tomba" (black run) in your first week, no matter how brave you feel.
-Bansko offers unique conditions, but the mountain demands respect.
-Concentrate on technique, not speed.
+Don't try to ride the "Tomba" (black run) during your first week, no matter how brave you feel.
+Bansko offers unique conditions for fun, but the mountain demands respect.
+Concentrate on technique and control, not speed.
+The real mastery is in the beautiful and smooth turn!

 SEE THE BEST SKI SCHOOLS HERE